top of page

 • This process will not be easy.
 Don’t do it unless you are ready and your baby is ready.

-• If your baby didn’t fall asleep within the hour, take a break and play for 30–60 minutes, and then try again.
+• Know that failed nap attempts are normal.
+If your baby didn’t fall asleep within the hour, take a break and play for 30–60 minutes, and then try again or help your baby sleep and try again the next day.

 • Whatever your strategy, keep it up until your baby falls asleep or until an hour passes—whichever comes first.